SailinaC/StockForecast/README.md

 ## Features

-- **Stock and Cryptocurrency Selection**: Choose from a variety of stocks and cryptocurrencies to analyze.
+- **Stock Selection**: Choose from a wide range of popular stocks for forecasting, including tech giants, consumer goods, and financial institutions.
-- **Price Visualization**: View historical price data with interactive charts, including opening and closing prices.
+- **Price Visualization**: View historical price data with interactive charts that display opening and closing prices.
 - **Forecasting**: Generate future price predictions for up to 5 years, complete with upper and lower confidence intervals.
 - **Moving Averages**: Calculate and visualize moving averages to identify trends and potential entry/exit points.
 - **User-Friendly Interface**: Simple and intuitive design for a seamless user experience.
+- **Forecast Components**: Visualize seasonal and trend components of the forecast for deeper insights.

 ## Available Stocks

-The app supports forecasting for popular stocks and cryptocurrencies, including:
+The app supports forecasting for a variety of stocks, including:

 - Google (GOOG)
 - Apple (AAPL)
 - Microsoft (MSFT)
-- GameStop (GME)
 - Tesla (TSLA)
 - Amazon (AMZN)
 - Meta (META)
 - Netflix (NFLX)
-- Bitcoin (BTC-USD)
-- Ethereum (ETH-USD)
+- And many more, with a total of over 200 stocks available for selection!

 ## License